 Sierra-Cedar is a gold Scalr partner, providing a wide range of services from the design and architecture of new cloud services to retrofitting existing infrastructure with Terraform, policy-as-code with Open Policy Agent (OPA), and the configuration of and subsequent migration of Terraform to the Scalr platform.

-However, as they scaled out hosted client environments into the dozens and hundreds, they quickly realized they needed a way to collaborate more effectively across teams and business hours.
-Running Terraform from the command line simply was not going to get them to the next level.
-So they invested time and effort internally and built a custom Terraform Automation and Collaboration (TACO) tool to help with visibility across client pipelines.
+As they scaled hosted client environments into the dozens and hundreds, the cracks showed.
+They needed a way for teams to collaborate across people and business hours, and running Terraform from the command line was not going to get them there.
+So they put in the internal effort and built a custom Terraform Automation and Collaboration (TACO) tool to give them visibility across client pipelines.

 The simple answer: other tools didn't exist yet.
 Sierra-Cedar's tooling was built well before TACOs like Scalr, Terraform Cloud, and others were available in the market.
 It wasn't an effort they wanted to take on, as it required a significant lift from already overburdened development teams, but it was a necessity.

-Once they started tracking the emergence of commercial TACOs, it was clear they would not be able to keep pace with the market.
-They made the decision to focus efforts on their core business and mothball internal tools in favor of Scalr.
-The simplicity of the migration effort and the favorable cost model were perfectly aligned with their needs.
+Once they started tracking the commercial TACOs coming to market, it was clear they couldn't keep pace on their own.
+They decided to focus on their core business and mothball the internal tools in favor of Scalr.
+The migration was straightforward, and the cost model fit how they needed to grow.

 Sierra-Cedar certainly went down the CI/CD road, and it worked well — for a while.
 The major version control systems (GitHub, GitLab, BitBucket) all support extensive CI/CD capabilities, including the ability to run Terraform.